dabory/svc-abango/README.md

-# gRPC KangAn How to
+# How to user example of abango service ; Svc-abango

 ## Running the server and client